 The adapter also provides a trigger monitor program that can start programs automatically when certain trigger conditions on a queue are met.
-For more information, see Starting WebSphere MQ applications using triggers.
+For more information, see "Starting WebSphere MQ applications using triggers" on page 195.

 If you are writing batch DL/I programs, follow the guidance given in this book for z/OS batch programs.